Yates's: History

 Yates is Britain's oldest pub chain.
 Its motto was moderation is true temperance.
-The founders, brothers Peter and Simon Yates, were from Preston.
-Peter (who lived from April 22, 1854–1944) was sent to Spain to learn about wine.
-Simon went to the US to learn about business methods.
+The founders, brothers Peter and Simon Yates were from Preston.
+Peter was sent to Spain to learn about wine.
+Simon went to the United States to learn about business methods.

 The first Yates Wine Lodge opened in Oldham in 1884.

 Ownership

 Public company

-On July 23, 1994, Yates became a public company owned by the Yates Group PLC (Yates Brothers Wine Lodges PLC).
+On 23 July 1994, Yates became a public company owned by the Yates Group PLC (Yates Brothers Wine Lodges PLC).
 The Yates Group also owned Ha!
 Ha!
 Bar & Canteen and operated pubs under the Blob Shop and Addison's name.
 In the late 1990s, its share price rose to reach a high of 550p in 1998.

 In June 2001, the Yates Group entered takeover talks with Luminar Group.
-In July 2001, it withdrew from takeover talks and saying it would instead sell off 25 of its pubs, later putting 18 of them up for sale.
-On November 1, 2001, the Yates Group sold eight pubs to Morrells for £4 million, with four being in Grantham, Slough, Solihull and Tunbridge Wells.
+In July 2001, it withdrew from takeover talks and said it would instead sell off 25 of its pubs, later putting 18 of them up for sale.
+On 1 November 2001 the Yates Group sold eight pubs to Morrells for £4 million, with four being in Grantham, Slough, Solihull and Tunbridge Wells.

 In October 2003, Yates sold its Aussie White fortified brand to Halewood International for £1 million.

 Management buyout

-In June 2004, when 30 per cent of the company was owned by the Dickson and Yates family, the Yates Group had a management buyout offer (MBO) funded by GI Partners.
+In June 2004, when 30% of the company was owned by the Dickson and Yates family, the Yates Group had a management buyout offer (MBO) funded by GI Partners.
 At the time, the company was valued at £98.4 million (140p a share) and employed 4,000 people.
-While GI Partners only received 16 per cent of acceptances from shareholders (not the 90 per cent it was looking for), the bid proceeded in October 2004.
+While GI Partners only received 16% of acceptances from shareholders (not the 90% it was looking for), the bid proceeded in October 2004.

 Takeover by Laurel Pub Company

 By 2005, the Yates Group had grown to 125 Yates pubs and 25 Ha!
 Ha! bars.
-In April 2005, the company was approached by the Tchenguiz-owned Laurel Pub Company and a £200-million merger was completed on May 20, 2005.
-A few weeks later, Laurel bought many of the sites belonging to the bankrupt SFI Group PLC, who owned Slug and Lettuce.
+In April 2005, the company was approached by the Tchenguiz-owned Laurel Pub Company and a £200-million merger was completed on 20 May 2005.
+A few weeks later, Laurel bought many of the sites belonging to the bankrupt SFI Group PLC, which owned Slug and Lettuce.